 The academic element of the apprenticeship programme is mapped to the apprenticeship standard.

-Note: The standard shown below is the Senior Leader standard for illustration purposes.
+Note: The standard shown via the button below is the Senior Leader standard for illustration purposes.

 Apprentices successfully complete the apprenticeship by achieving passes and merits in the End Point Assessment (EPA) during which the apprentice's competence of the KSBs, as set out in the apprenticeship standard, is assessed.

 The EPA Plan is a document which was created by the trailblazer group which sets out the requirements, assessment methods and grading criteria for the EPA.